cadonuno/veracode-remove-team-from-DAST-scans/README.md

-# Veracode scan workflow plugin
+# Veracode remove team from dast
 Updates all DAST scans for your organization, removing a specific team from them.

 ## Requirements: